DavidJenei94/warpaint-statistics/README.md

 # warpaint-statistics
-A Garmin Connect IQ watch face that shows many data.
+A Garmin Connect IQ watch face with many data.